oxylabs/crypto-scraper/README.md

 #### Python code example

-The example below illustrates how you can get HTML of [crypto.com](https://crypto.com/eaa) page.
+The example below illustrates how you can get HTML of a [crypto.com](https://crypto.com/eaa) page.

 ```python
 import requests